mmtan/mathcrypto/README.md

 # mathcrypto
-Course website Math Foundation of Cryptography
+Course website for Math Foundation of Cryptography